learning-zone/nodejs-basics/README.md

 ## Q. What is the difference between req.params and req.query?

-params are a part of a path in URL and they're also known as URL variables. for example, if you have the route /books/:id, then the “id” property will be available as req.params.id. req.params default value is an empty object {}.
+The **req.params** are a part of a path in URL and they\'re also known as URL variables. for example, if you have the route **/books/:id**, then the **id** property will be available as **req.params.id**. req.params default value is an empty object {}.

-A query string is a part of a URL that assigns values to specified parameters.
+A **req.query** is a part of a URL that assigns values to specified parameters.
 A query string commonly includes fields added to a base URL by a Web browser or other client application, for example as part of an HTML form.
 A query is the last part of URL

 **Example:**